 Opening a salon is an exciting experience!
 All your hard work is finally paying off, and now you are ready to own your slice of the multi-billion-dollar beauty industry.
 Though it’s a great way to make your mark in the world, starting and running a new salon is an almost never-ending series of tasks.

+We will cover a lot of essential information to help you get started.
 From choosing a location to selecting products, there are many factors to consider when opening a salon, like:

 - What licenses do you need?